Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D13
+I started the student-directory challenge today.
+It was pretty challenging.
+Designed to be a simple example of how to take a github project from strt to finish - it left me struggling with hashes or at least arrays of hashes yet again.
+I'm beginning to see a theme of hash mental blocks.
+I reviewed previous students commits and found a really good (understandable) solution by Simone.
+I reckon there is a fine line between cheating and admirable researching?

 ### R2D12
 I'm supposed to pair programming but haven't managed to arrange this yet.
 So instead I ran through the FizzBuzz exercise and set up the Rspec testing code on my own.
 I can only do equality checks at the moment and imagine rspec can get a lot mopre complex.